 What is moderate drinking?
 It depends on whom you ask.
-The U.S. government defines moderte drinking as consuming no more than two standard drinks a day for men and one for women.
-And even that has changed.
-Until recently, the National Institute on Alcohol Abuse and Alcoholism’s definition permitted men to drink up to four standard drinks on a day and no more than 14 dinks per week.
+The National Institute on Alcohol Abuse and Alcoholism’s definition permits men to drink up to four standard drinks on a day and no more than 14 dinks per week.
 For women, it is up to trree drinks and sin a day and no more than seven drinks per week.
 That is considered moderate drinking.

-Each standard drink in the U.S. contains the same amount of alcohol.
+Each standard drink in the U.S. contains the same amount of pure alcohol.
 It’s six-tenths of an ounce.
 Learn more about Standard Drinks and why they are so important.

 Moderate drinkers tend to have better health and live longer.
 That’s compared to either those who don’t drink or heavy drinkers.
-In fact, the risk of dying in any given year is about 25% lower for those who consume moderate amounts of alcohol.
+In fact, the risk of dying in any given year is about 25% lower for moderate drinkers.

-Moderate drinkers of beer, wine, or spirits are less likely to suffer these conditions:
+Moderate drinkers of beer, wine, or spirits (liquor) are less likely to suffer these conditions.

 - Erectile Dysfunction (ED)